bocifious/JetBear/README.md

 Since the Learning Python group has basically died at this point, and since I have started working in Javascript again, I have decided to go back to a Javascript implementation of the game.

-The goal for now is the following:
+The goal for now is to implement the following:

 * [ ] Create Splash Screen
 * [ ] Load game on click